ship-of-the-desert/hw_week_05_day_01_Ajax_API/readme.md

 ## Overview

 The [Open Weather API](https://openweathermap.org/api) is a user friendly API to incorporate world weather data into an application.
-You will design and build an app that will submit a given city or zip code from a form and return the current weather conditions.
+You will design and build an app that will submit a given city from a form and return the current weather conditions.
 This homework will use your jQuery AJAX, HTML and CSS skills.

 <br>